Routine GP appointments

 Extended hours appointments

-Both Dr Cowan and Dr Cockburn have a small number of early morning appointments starting at 07:00 am for those people who work and find it difficult to attend during their working day.
+Both Dr Cockburn and have a small number of early morning appointments starting at 07:00 am for those people who work and find it difficult to attend during their working day.
 As we do not have a full complement of staff at this time, you will be asked to ring the doorbell at the back of the surgery when you arrive and the GP will let you in.
 Please inform reception if you would like an early appointment.